 Both residential and non-residential projects are eligible for consideration.
 Over 250 properties have been recognized since the Program’s inception in 1994.
 Recipients are recognized by the City Council with a reception and award presentation ceremony held in February of each year.

-The 2018 Community Revitalization Awards received 25 nominations with three (3) non-residential and eleven (14) residential projects receiving recognition.
+The 2018 Community Revitalization Awards received 25 nominations with three (3) non-residential and fourteen (14) residential projects receiving recognition.

 - Bob Dubey, City Council member

 - Steve Mitchell, City Council member

 - Randy Roland, City Plan Commissioner

 - Beth Kolman, Chamber of Commerce

 The 2018 Community Revitalization Awards presentation was held during the February 4, 2018, City Council meeting.